robotframework/robotframework-RFCP-syllabus/basics.md

 - Not continuable failures
 - Not fatal errors

+## Other tools
+recognise the following:
-## Rebot
+- Rebot
   - Generating log and report based on `output.xml`
   - Combining results
   - Merging results
+- Libdoc